Skip to content

 databaseType: postgres

-databaseName: spire
+databaseName: <your-database-name>

 host: 127.0.0.1